 Then controversy descended.
 At the conclusion of the event, Merbein’s volunteers announced that they, too, had had enough and ceremonially awarded the Great Vanilla Slice Triumph to the town of Birchip.
 There was a local connection – the 2016 winner, Birchip’s Kevin Sharp, was an ex-Merbein lad.
 But the burghers of Ouyen weren’t happy.
 It seems the Triumph wasn’t Merbein’s to give, as Ouyen still owned the rights and wanted the festival to remain in the Mildura municipality.

 Despite being 229.1 km south of Mildura, Birchip is still officially in the Mallee.
 Instead of the mallee stump, though, it has another big thing: the big mallee bull, commemorating ‘Big Red’, a legendary wild bull whose name was used for many years to instill fear into local children.
-A whole lot of bull and prize-winning vanilla slices – that should really bring the punters in.
+A whole lot of bull and prize-winning vanilla slices – that promised to bring the punters in.